Leave this site

 This site is a beta, which means it's a work in progress and we'll be adding more to it over the next few weeks.
 Your feedback helps us make things better, so please let us know what you think.

 2.1 This protocol underpins our statutory duty to promote equality across all protected groups and our commitment to extend the spirit of that duty to all members of both organisations.
-This protocol, therefore, applies to all police staff, police officers, the Special Constabulary and volunteers.
+This protocol, therefore, applies to all police staff, police officers, the Special Constabulary and volunteers from the date of application.
 The principles of this protocol also apply to third parties, e.g., contractors, agencies using either Essex Police or Kent Police premises.
-This protocol is relevant to Private Finance Initiative (PFI) staff, however, any grievance or discipline protocol involving PFI staff will be dealt with by the PFI provider taking into account any evidence provided by both Essex Police and Kent Police in respect of an alleged incident and the implications of such matters if proven, will also take into account any requests made by both Essex and Kent Police in respect of sanctions.

 Compliance with this protocol and any governing policy is mandatory.
 This protocol is not, nor is it intended to be, contractual.